CaptainCodeman/rdx/docs/plugin-routing.md

 export interface Store extends ModelStore<Dispatch, State> {}
 ```

+### Afterthoughts

 Now that the routing plugin is set up, check out the advanced usage guide and see you how to [render different views in a router outlet](advanced?id=router-outlet) based on that routing information, and also how to [early start loading data](advanced?id=models-integration) (i.e. don't wait for the view to load, but start fetching data as soon as the route changes).

+Some things were deliberately kept simple.
+E.g. if you have many routes, or need to [configure the router](api-routing?id=routing-options), you might want to extract the routing bits from the `config.ts` module into their own file.

+Also, for simplicity, in this example the routes just resolve to simple string literals like `'home'`.
+If your app doesn't have many routes and only a single router outlet, this will do just fine.
+Should you want to add additional protection from typos as your app grows, and improve support for refactoring, consider using string `enum`s or `const`s instead.